-The trust is now concluding its final fundraising for the communes, to provide proper shelter and food for the cattle and to better educate the people about caring for their cattle so they can breed them and earn some money.
+The Trust has concluded its final fundraising for the communes, to provide proper shelter and food for the cattle and to better educate the people about caring for their cattle so they can breed them and earn some money.

 Prof. Ba training cow owners

-It will provide training and cattle shed materials for 43 farmers who have received Orange Cows Project cattle in the A luoi district in central Vietnam over the years.
-The farmers are also providing materials and their own labour.
-The university is providing the staff to conduct the training and offer their advice.
-That will take place between June and August this year.
+It provided training and cattle shed materials for 43 farmers who had received Orange Cows project cattle in the A luoi district in central Vietnam over the years.
+The farmers also provided materials and their own labour.
+The university provided the staff to conduct the training and offer their advice.

-This will be the Trust’s last project.
-It has been a heartening experience since 2002, but it has become increasingly difficult to raise funds.
+This was the Trust’s last project.
+It had been a heartening experience since 2002, but it had become increasingly difficult to raise funds.

-The universities in Hue and Hobart have been invaluable in their assistance to us and we thank them.
+The universities in Hue and Hobart had been invaluable in their assistance to us and we thank them.

-All the money the Trust has received has gone to the benefit of the recipients in Vietnam.
-The trustees have borne all other costs themselves.
+All the money the Trust received went to the benefit of the recipients in Vietnam.
+The trustees bore all other costs themselves.